Vyshnavi2001-balaji/Texture-Feature-Extraction-using-GLCM-Wavelets-for-Image-Classification/README.md

 # Texture-Feature-Extraction-using-GLCM-Wavelets-for-Image-Classification
-Image Classification using GLCM and Wavelet using MatLab
+Image Classification using GLCM and Wavelet using MATLAB

 # PROJECT OVERVIEW